 Who was Georgetown's founder?

-What is the Legacy of the Jesuits at Georgetown?
+What is the legacy of Jesuits at Georgetown?

-- Georgetown professor emeritus Robert Emmett Curran’s The Bicentennial History of Georgetown University: From Academy to University, 1789-1889.
-(Georgetown University Press, 1993).
+Curran, Robert Emmett.
+The Bicentennial History of Georgetown University: From Academy to University, 1789-1889.
+(Georgetown University Press, 1993)